Elise Partin - Creating Solutions that Work for Cayce

-Meeting the needs of residents is my first job and it takes many forms but the basis for all initiatives is communication and resident well-being.
+Meeting the needs of residents is my first job.
+It takes many forms but the basis for all initiatives is communication and resident well-being.
 It’s making sure you have the background information and opportunity to participate in your city’s decision making.
 We keep residents fully informed through Facebook and Twitter and a new, more relevant website.
 It’s hiring a customer services manager for utility billing.
 We’ve also updated our phone and high speed data capabilities and hired a full-time IT director whose job is to increase efficiency and ease whenever you have dealings with your city.
-Finally, in a past year which saw a water main break, fire and flooding, Cayce demonstrated solid crisis management by dealing with the problems while keeping residents informed and helping those directly affected.
+Finally, in the past year which saw a water main break, fire and flooding, Cayce demonstrated solid crisis management by dealing with the problems while keeping residents informed and helping those directly affected.

 Wise Use of Taxpayer Dollars